26 Nov The TOP 10 Things to do in Tallinn

 - On the on hand is Patkuli viewing platform: from here you get a fantastic view of the Town Wall and towers, St. Olav’s Church and the harbour area.
-There is a staircase, built in 1903, leading down the cliff face to Nunne street and Shnelli Park below.
+A staircase, built in 1903, leads down the cliff face to Nunne street and Shnelli Park below.

 - Patkuli viewing platform: Rahukohtu, 10130 Tallinn,